Course Code: GES332

 The lab key license is good for a lifetime, but only with one installation on one computer.
 Should you switch computers, a new license must be purchased for an additional fee of $150.00.

-Yes, you will be prepared you’ll be prepared to sit for either the 200-125 CCNA version 3.0 exam or the 100-105 ICND1 and 200-105 ICND2 version 3.0 exams and you will receive an exam voucher for 200-125 CCNA exam after successful completion of the program and financial obligation.
+Yes, this training course prepares you to sit for either the 200-125 CCNA version 3.0 exam or the 100-105 ICND1 and 200-105 ICND2 version 3.0 exams.
+You will receive an exam voucher for the 200-125 CCNA exam after successful completion of the course and your financial obligation.

 This CCNA certification indicates a professional level of knowledge and a foundation in basic networking, and is the first level of possible Cisco certifications.
 CCNA Routing and Switching focuses on giving you the skills necessary to install, operate, and troubleshoot small and medium branch office enterprise networks.
 When you become CCNA certified, you’ll be proficient in operating IP data networks, LAN switching technologies, IP addressing, IP routing technologies, IP services such as DHCP, NAT, ACLs, FHRP, Syslog, SNMP v2/v3, network device security, troubleshooting, and WAN technologies.

-The average salary of a CCNA can vary based on job title and amount of experience, as well as what state and area where you work.
-According to the Infosec Institute, the median national salary for a CCNA with 1-4 years of experience is about $53,000.
+The average salary of a CCNA will vary based on job title and amount of experience, as well as the state and area in which you work.
+According to the Infosec Institute, the median national salary for a CCNA with 1-4 years of experience is just over $53,000.
 As you earn more certifications, gain experience, and work your way to higher positions, you’ll see your salary rise higher and higher.
+Recent research conducted by Robert Half Technology suggests that employees can earn 5 to 10 percent more annually with a CCNA: Routing and Switching certification than those without one.

 Your CCNA Routing and Switching certification will be valid for 3 years.
 To renew, you can simply re-take the CCNA exam, or you can take any associate-level exam (except ICND1).
 However, a great choice for most professionals interested in continuing to develop their skills is to take a higher certification exam.
 You can use a higher certification to extend the life of your CCNA certification; that is, if you earn a higher Cisco certification, such as CCIE, both credentials will be valid until the expiration of the higher exam.